bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Next, do the previous button function." />
 </p>

-But now the question is, can you do the previous button?
-Link yourself, see if you can do that one, try it on your own and then we would come back.
-You&apos;ll see my solution for it in the next lesson.
+<p>But now the question is, can you do the previous button?
+Link yourself,
+see if you can do that one, try it on your own and then we would come back.
+You&apos;ll see my solution for it in the next lesson.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-11">3.11 Previous Button Click Handler -- Part 1 (7:27)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->